JereKuusela/valheim-expand_world_spawns/README.md

 ### expand_spawns.yaml

+Note: All distances are in meters, and don't scale up with the world size.
+For bigger worlds you may need to increase some of the values.

 - prefab: Name of the object to spawn.
   - Any [object](https://valheim.fandom.com/wiki/Item_IDs) is valid, not just creatures.
 - name: Identifier for this entry, only needed for mod compatibility.